manlalaro1/ShopifyF22/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 This project utilizes the GraphiQL interface to visualize an inventory API.
 If you'd like to try it out for yourself, there is a repl running without containers [here](https://shopifyf22-1.manlalaro1.repl.co/).
+You can also find test queries and mutations to try in [queries.txt](https://github.com/manlalaro1/ShopifyF22/blob/main/queries.txt) and [mutations.txt](https://github.com/manlalaro1/ShopifyF22/blob/main/queries.txt).

 <p align="right">(<a href="#top">back to top</a>)</p>